|CLIENT:||William Osler Health System|

 |Project SIZE:||20,440 sq. m.|

-Etobicoke General Hospital (part of William Osler Health System), which originally opened in 1972, is undergoing significant revitalization to meet the growing demands of its community.
+Etobicoke General Hospital (part of William Osler Health System), which originally opened in 1972, underwent significant revitalization to meet the growing demands of its community.

-As preferred proponent, Bird has been selected to design and build the new Ancillary Services Building (ASB), an integral component of the entire Etobicoke General Hospital master plan.
+Bird was selected to design and build the new Ancillary Services Building (ASB), an integral component of the entire Etobicoke General Hospital master plan.

-The six-storey ASB will house physician offices and clinics, Osler ambulatory services, health sciences educational and simulation space, as well as 4,645-square-metres of new programmed space for the outpatient renal program and future planned ambulatory space intended to be relocated from the existing hospital.
+The six-storey ASB houses physician offices and clinics, Osler ambulatory services, health sciences educational and simulation space, as well as 4,645-square-metres of new programmed space for the outpatient renal program and planned ambulatory space relocated from the existing hospital.

-Acting as a gateway, the ASB will frame the Etobicoke General Hospital Campus entry, creating a protected interior street from Humber College Boulevard to the new patient tower.
+Acting as a gateway, the ASB frames the Etobicoke General Hospital Campus entry, creating a protected interior street from Humber College Boulevard to the new patient tower.
 The focus is defining the building as a bridge to wellness and healthcare.